glass-ships/ERT-Coding-Exercises/Data-Collection/README.md

 The app uses pystow to download the data and store it in a host directory.
 The data is then parsed into a Pandas DataFrame and pickled to a file within the repository.
 A maximum of 100 files are stored, and the oldest file is deleted when a new file is downloaded.

+A dockerfile is included to build a container to run the application.